mxenabled/coppuccino/README.md

   dependencies {
     lockingEnabled = true
     excludePreReleaseVersions = true # Set to false to allow for #.#.3.pre release versions to be included in --write-locks }
+  java {
+    enabled = true # Set to false to disable checkstyle (e.g. for projects that have no java files) }
   kotlin {
     enabled = false # Set to true to enable kotlin linting with Detekt